TsUNaMyWaVe/israeli-dubbers/README.md

 A university project for the Digital Humanities course in Ben Gurion University, by Lia Rubinstein.

 ## Intial Data Description
 The data intially came from the website ["Ishim"](https://www.ishim.co.il/), which is a vast database about the Israeli media creations.
 As such, it also contains the data about dubbed movies, and who dubbed in them.
-The details about the data you can find there however, is pretty scarce.
-Each actor page conatin very little data, and the way the site is build prevents us from getting any meaningful conclusions of the data in it.
+The details about the data you can find there however, are pretty scarce.
+Each actor page conatins very little data, and the way the site is built prevents us from arriving at any meaningful conclusions of the data in it.

 ## Current Data Description
 My final data is available here in 2 differen type of files: a csv file, and an OpenRefine project.
 Each entry in the table represents a dubber.
 Every entry includes the following data: